rojhanpaydar/spooky-scary-color-theme/README.md

     "editor.fontLigatures": true,
 ```

-After you set that up, you should be good to GHOST!
+After you set that up, you should be good to GHOoOoOoST!

 Happy Spooky Season y'all, I hope this theme brings you lots of good spooky vibes!!!